Green Chile Cheeseburgers

 - Peel off and discard charred skin from peppers.
 Cut peppers lengthwise in half; carefully remove stems and seeds.
 Cut into slices or coarsely chop.

 - Grill burgers, covered, over medium heat until a thermometer reads 160°, 5-7 minutes on each side.
 Top with cheese and chiles; grill, covered, until cheese is melted, 1-2 minutes longer.
-Top bun bottoms with burgers and, if desired, lettuce and tomato.
+Top bun bottoms with burgers and, if desired, lettuce, tomato and sliced onion.